-Zone Car Parking Requirements Bicycle Parking Requirements Industries Light Industries 1 space per 70m 2 including office space up to 20% of the total building GFA.
-1 bicycle and 1 motorcycle space per 25 car parking spaces in excess of the first 25 car parking 1 space per 40m 2 GFA of Office space where the office space is greater than 20% of the total GFA. spaces.
-Warehouse or Distribution Centres Storage Premises 1 space per 300m 2 including office space up to 20% of the total building GFA.
-1 bicycle and 1 motorcycle space per 25 car parking spaces in excess of the first 25 car parking otorage i romioco 1 space per 40m 2 GFA of Office space where the office space is greater than 20% of the total GFA. spaces.
+Zone Car Parking Requirements Bicycle Parking Requirements Industries Light Industries 1 space per 70m2 including office space up to 20% of the total building GFA.
+1 bicycle and 1 motorcycle space per 25 car parking spaces in excess of the first 25 car parking spaces.
+1 space per 40m2 GFA of Office space where the office space is greater than 20% of the total GFA.
+Warehouse or Distribution Centres Storage Premises 1 space per 300m2 including office space up to 20% of the total building GFA.
+1 space per 40m2 GFA of Office space where the office space is greater than 20% of the total GFA. spaces.